brianspiering/quotes_from_others/README.md

 — A smart, unknown programmer

 "Computer science education cannot make anybody an expert programmer any more than studying brushes and pigment can make somebody an expert painter."
-— Eric Raymond, author of The New Hacker's Dictionary
+— Eric S. Raymond, author of The New Hacker's Dictionary

+"Smart data structures and dumb code work a lot better than the other way around."
+— Eric S. Raymond, The Cathedral and The Bazaar

+"Bad programmers worry about the code.
+Good programmers worry about data structures and their relationships."
+— Linus Torvalds

 "Engineers believe that if it ain’t broke, it doesn’t have enough features yet."
 — Scott Adams